livinglegends/llf-site/_founders/Jerry-Boulding.md

 img_path: /img/_founders/jerry.gif
 ---

-A broadcaster who has programmed 16 radio stations in markets that include New York, Washington, Baltimore, Chicago, Detroit and San Francisco.
-A former air-talent, programmer and production director; among his many accomplishments, Boulding developed "Heart & Soul," the first Urban format for satellite delivery, managed the Black Music division of MCA Records, co-founded BRE (a trade publication), founded Urban Network Magazine (trade publication), and served as Sr. VP/Entertainment Programming for American Urban Radio Networks.
-Currently, Urban Editor for All Access, the "Doctor," as he is known in the industry, also runs his own consultancy company specializing in Arbitron diary analyses which measures audiences listening patterns.
+The late Jerry Boulding was a former air-talent, production director and broadcaster who had programmed 16 radio stations in markets that included New York, Washington, Baltimore, Chicago, Detroit and San Francisco.

+Among his many accomplishments, Mr. Boulding developed &quot;Heart &amp; Soul,&quot; the first Urban format for satellite delivery, managed the Black Music division of MCA Records, co-founded BRE (a trade publication), founded Urban Network Magazine, and served as Sr. VP/Entertainment Programming for American Urban Radio Networks.

+Prior to his death in 2014, the &quot;Doctor,&quot; as he is known in the industry, was the Urban Editor for All Access and managed his own consultancy company, specializing in Arbitron diary analyses which measure audiences listening patterns.